-Changes are coming to our trash, recycling, and food and yard waste collection service in October.
+Changes have come to our trash, recycling, and food and yard waste collection service.
 The City Council passed an ordinance that requires Palm Springs Disposal Services to give organic waste collection carts to all residents to comply with a state law, SB1383.
 The purpose is to reduce landfill waste by promoting composting.

 All food scraps, except for raw meat or poultry, should go into the green carts starting in October.
 Food-soiled paper, such as pizza boxes, go into the regular trash carts (the brown bins that are gradually being replaced with gray carts) for now but can start going into the organic carts on Oct.
 3.

 Although our waste disposal has centralized billing through the HOA, individuals can call PSDS directly with questions or concerns.
 The company and the HOA board are aware that some of you don’t need a 65-gallon cart for green waste, and don’t want to make space for it.
 In that case, you should call PSDS at (760) 327-1351 and request a 35-gallon cart.
-There is no deadline to request the change.
-Calling in September is the best way to head off the automatic receipt of the medium-sized cart, but keep in mind that PSDS will be jammed with such calls.
+There was a shortage of these carts because of higher than expected demand, and they are on back-order until February or March 2023.